I have been diagnosed with a case of the no nos and I don’t like it one bit!!!Tweet

 This bout of bronchitis is much different than any I have had in the past.
 In the past, my ribcage and chest would hurt terribly from all the coughing.

-This time I am experiencing no pain in either area thanks to my drug-free pain-relief device Oska Pulse (see picture below for more information).
+This time I am experiencing no pain in either area thanks to my drug-free pain-relief device Oska Pulse.
 It is also helping me sleep at night and it is breaking up my phlegm.

 Another difference is that I am not experiencing a fibromyalgia or psoriatic arthritis flare.
 Typically I have always experienced an increase of chronic pain when I am battling another illness.